 The plan of the second floor is nearly identical to that of the first floor; the major difference is the dressing/sitting room created by partitioning the south end of the hall.
-The second floor hall fireplace is tucked into a corner on the west wall and has an elaborate Queen Anne/Colonial Revival wood mantel.
-The chamber over the dining room and the entire second floor of the west service wing have been totally remodelled to form a modern apartment for the owner and do not retain their original plan or finishes.
-The remaining three bedto their corresponding rooms on the first floor.
+The second floor hall fire-place is tucked into a corner on the west wall and has an elaborate Queen Anne/Colonial Revival wood mantel.
+The chamber over the dining room and the entire second floor of the west service wing have been totally remodelled to form a modern apartment for the owner and chambers are in original plan or finishes.
+The remaining three bed-to their corresponding rooms on the first floor.
 Their wood mantels are carved in various Queen Anne/Colonial Revival designs, and only the mantel in the northwest chamber has been painted.

 The staircase to the third floor rises over the well of the main stair to a landing and then continues along the west wall to the top floor.
 The third-floor ballroom occupies the space in the east gable end overlooking Broad Street.
-It is a large plain room with white plaster walls, built-in panelled seats and a coved ceiling ornamented
+It is a large plain room with white plaster walls, built-in panelled seats and a coved ceiling ornamented with false timberwork.
+The balance of the third floor contains simply finished bedrooms.